 - Marin:

-- Ship components et Structures offshore fight saltwater rust.
+- Ship components et offshore structures fight saltwater rust.

 2.2 Étude de cas: Chemical Processing Piping

-UN 2023 chemical plant used low-carbon high chromium steel (18% Croisement, 0.05% C) for piping carrying sulfuric acid.
+UN 2023 chemical plant used low-carbon high chromium steel (18% Cr, 0.05% C) for piping carrying sulfuric acid.
 Avant, they used carbon steel pipes that rusted and leaked every 6 mois.
 Results after 2 années:

 - Résistance à la corrosion: No rust or leaks—pipe life extended 4x.